elotroalex/chiens/_texts/translation.md

 - {:.sp} The Woman Reciter.

-- Surrounded by children and eyes and rushes of laughter.
+- Surrounded by children and eyes and the rush of laughter.

 - {:.sp} The Man Reciter.

-- Cataracts here are the cataracts and the murderous clear song of the birds.
+- Cataracts, here are the cataracts and the fresh, murderous bird songs.

 *(A field in the desert, as far from tropical as possible.
 Farmers.
 Enter the traveler, head covered with a veil.)*